Kapaya/live21/paper.md

 First, we asked participants to customize a website with a relatively simple HTML structure: the MIT EECS course catalog website.
 All data _extraction_ on this site can be performed with demonstrations alone in Joker, although augmentation still requires writing formulas.
 The specific tasks were the following: 1a) Extract course titles, 1b) Extract course prerequisites, 1c) Add a column that indicates whether a course has a prerequisite & 1d) Add a column that indicates whether a course has no prerequisites and is offered in the fall term.

 Next, we asked participants to customize a website with a more complex HTML structure: the search results page for the eBay shopping website.
 Due to the website's complexity, demonstrations alone are not sufficient to extract data; users must also directly edit extraction formulas.
 The specific tasks were the following: 2a) Extract title from listings of Apple iPhones for sale, 2b) Extract the listing price for the phone, & 2c) Create a column that indicates whether a listing for a phone is sponsored.

-Each session was 60 minutes long and conducted over a recorded video conference.
-We started each session with a description of Joker and provided a brief tutorial of its main features on a sample website not used in the tasks.
-There was no time limit for completing the tasks.
-Users were encouraged to speak aloud as they worked.

 Because some of the tasks build on results of previous tasks, we wanted to ensure all participants made enough progress to gather useful feedback.
 Therefore, whenever a participant got stuck for several minutes, we recorded why they were stuck and then offered hints on how to proceed (such as suggestions to read formula documentation or open the browser dev tools).
 While all participants were able to complete all tasks with hints, this obviously does not mean they could have completed the task unassisted.
 Our goal was not to simply measure whether users completed the task, but rather to gain qualitative insight into the barriers they faced.